Skrownerve/AIDungeon/README.md

 I will slowly move up through the updates to thadunge2 as I am able to test them for stability.
 If you would like to help with this testing, please ping me in the Discord server @Evren#1025.

+**If you are new to AI Dungeon, read my guide [here](https://docs.google.com/document/d/1b-FXpcU1v9OXoW8kW92PlcmWPIVGN-tAWbS-vfuve40/edit?usp=sharing)!**

 What follows are the available Colabs I have prepared for playing this fork:

 + Standard Colab: https://colab.research.google.com/drive/19_0khNTwlKGYfWRhm7-ZHUGlX3mX9AfD